cvhariharan/Blockchain/README.md

 # Blockchain
 Each instance of blockchain.py will be a new node.
-If the port is 5000, it is a primary node.
 There has to be at least one primary node.

 Creating a primary node -